AnestisTouloumis/HDTD/README.md

 Usage
 -----

 This package offers functions to estimate and test the matrix parameters of transposable data in high-dimensional settings.
 The term transposable data refers to datasets that are structured in a matrix form such that both the rows and columns correspond to variables of interest.
 For example, consider microarray studies in genetics where multiple RNA samples across different tissues are available per subject.
 In this case, a data matrix can be created with row variables the genes, column variables the tissues and measurements the corresponding expression levels.
-For more examples see Touloumis, Marioni, and Tavaré (2013), Touloumis, Tavaré, and Marioni (2015) and Touloumis, Marioni, and Tavaré (2016).
+For more examples see Touloumis, Marioni and Tavaré (2013), Touloumis, Tavaré and Marioni (2015) and Touloumis, Marioni and Tavaré (2016).

 There are four core functions: